Once a pet intended to warm the laps of nobles, the Cavalier King Charles Spaniel remains an elegant and regal member of the toy group.

 Exercise

-While Cavaliers are lap dogs, they are also a sporting breed, so they do require a moderate amount of exercise.
-They should get around 60 minutes of exercise per day.
+While Cavaliers are lap dogs, they are also sporting breeds, so they require a moderate amount of exercise.

-This toy breed enjoys walks and playing a game of frisbee or fetch.
-After their busy time, they are happy, loafing around on the couch.
+After their busy time, they happily lounge around on the couch.

 Grooming

-Their fur tends to attract a lot of dust and allergens, so bathe your dog once a week.
+Their fur tends to attract a lot of dust and allergens, so bathe your dog once a week and dry it thoroughly, especially around the ears.

-Their long coats come in several colors, including Blenheim (red and white), black and tan, tricolor, and ruby.
+Their long coats include Blenheim (red and white), black and tan, tricolor, and ruby.

 Training

-Cavaliers are known for being relatively easy to train.
-They are eager to please their owners.
-For this reason, they can be therapy dogs or compete in agility.
+The Cavalier King Charles Spaniel puppy is known for being relatively easy to train.
+They are eager to please their owners to be therapy dogs or compete in agility.

 The dogs are easiest to train during the early months of their lives.
 They are very food-motivated and respond well to training using rewards.